Will Democrats 'Follow The Mueller Report To Where It Leads'?

 "What we've learned today is that Attorney General Barr deliberately distorted significant portions of Special Counsel Mueller's report," House Speaker Nancy Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., said in a joint statement.
 "Special Counsel Mueller's report paints a disturbing picture of a president who has been weaving a web of deceit, lies and improper behavior and acting as if the law doesn't apply to him.
 But if you hadn't read the report and listened only to Mr. Barr, you wouldn't have known any of that because Mr. Barr has been so misleading."

-Rep. Eric Swalwell of California, who is also running for president, called on Barr to resign, calling him an "embedded Trump ally."
-"You can be the President's defense attorney or America's Attorney General," he said, "but you can't be both."
+Rep. Eric Swalwell, a California Democrat who is also running for president, called on Barr to resign, calling him an "embedded Trump ally."
+"You can be the president's defense attorney or America's attorney general," he said, "but you can't be both."

 Vermont Sen. Patrick Leahy, a former longtime chairman of the Senate Judiciary Committee when Democrats were in the majority, said the Mueller report "amounts to a formal presentment of misconduct that reached the highest levels of the Trump campaign and administration."